Updated: Aug 23

 I ponder the inside.
 I wonder if the honey-colored hardwood floors still shine in the morning sunlight.
 Or if the seafoam green bathroom tiles, tub and toilet have been replaced.
 Blinds now cover the windows, but I remember sheer curtains billowing in a warm summer breeze.
 Are the kitchen walls still painted sunny yellow and the floor still red and white checkerboard?
 Does a kettle still reside on top of the oil heater, puffing steam into the dry winter air?
 I wonder if the well-water still has that distinct taste and if the bathroom linen closet still smells musty.

 I wonder if our childhood laughter resides within those walls.
 If those walls talked, they would tell about meals around the dinner table with Uncle Sam instigating giggles.
 Granny’s country cooking: fried chicken, green beans, mashed potatoes, canned biscuits and instant Lipton tea.
 Keebler Fudge Sticks that were kept in the refrigerator.
 Granny crocheting, knitting and tatting by soft lamplight while watching a staticky, snowy, black and white TV picture.
 The dusty bottle of dried-up Milk of Magnesia on Granny’s dresser that made us giggle uncontrollably.
 Sock-surfing on the slick, hardwood floors.
-Listening to adult conversation until my eyelids dropped.
+Listening to adult conversation until my eyelids drooped.
 And bedtime giggles, which always got us in trouble.
 (Well, not really, but Granny always tried to sound stern.)

 The wide drainage ditch is still there.
 I must have jumped that ditch a thousand times.
 The dirt, rich and black with a strong pungent smell, was hard to scrub off your hands and feet.
 Tadpoles and itsy-bitsy frogs resided in the standing water.
 As did mosquitos, which meant for most of the summer I was covered in Calamine-pink dots.